MetaCSV/MetaCSV/README.md

 Further details:
 * there may be zero parameters
 * if a parameter is empty or null, it is blank (two slashes are consecutive).
-* if the last parameters are empty or null, they may be ommited.
+* if the last parameters are empty or null, they may be omitted.

 The data types are based on [ODF value types]( http://docs.oasis-open.org/office/v1.2/os/OpenDocument-v1.2-os-part1.html#__RefHeading__1417680_253892949):